csparkresearch/csparkresearch.github.io/_posts/2019-05-02-rlc-transient.md

 level on any of the digital outputs, and start capturing voltage signals immediately afterwards.
 The latency is less than a microsecond, and this enables students to study the transient response of various circuits.

-In this particular experiment, the <div class="ui basic blue button">0-5V</div> button changes OD1 from 0 Volts to 5Volts, and records the output of the circuit.
+In this particular experiment, the <button class="ui basic blue button">0-5V</button> button changes OD1 from 0 Volts to 5Volts, and records the output of the circuit.
 Since it is an RLC circuit, it may oscillate, depending on the values.

-In a similar fashion, the voltage can be switched from <div class="ui basic blue button">5V - 0V</div>, and you can observe that the output actually drops below 0 Volts momentarily because the magnetic field in the coil collapses.
+In a similar fashion, the voltage can be switched from <button class="ui basic blue button">5V - 0V</button>, and you can observe that the output actually drops below 0 Volts momentarily because the magnetic field in the coil collapses.